GBS Program Overview

 The Graduate Biomedical Sciences (GBS) program comprises eight interdisciplinary themes: Biochemistry & Structural Biology; Cancer Biology; Cell, Molecular & Developmental Biology; Genetics & Genomic Sciences; Immunology; Microbiology; Neuroscience; and Pathobiology & Molecular Medicine.

-Applicants select a GBS theme for entry into the GBS program.
-GBS theme applicants are reviewed and approved for offer of admission by the GBS Admissions Committee, composed of faculty and student representatives of all GBS themes.
+Applicants select a theme for entry into the GBS program and then are reviewed and approved for offer of admission by the GBS Admissions Committee, comprising faculty and student representatives of all GBS themes.
 Although students enter a selected theme on admission, they may explore research and course options provided by any theme and can change theme affiliations if their interests evolve in new directions.

-GBS Theme Modules (November-April) - The remainder of the first-year curriculum is presented in multiple modules of approximately one month each.
+GBS Theme Modules (November-April) – The remainder of the first-year curriculum is presented in multiple modules of approximately one month each.
 These modules focus on training and research areas tailored to specific interests of individual themes or theme groups.
-Theme students selct 5 out of 34 1-month modules to complete the first and second semester curriculum.
-Each theme offers a recommended modular training pathway or can create a pathway tailored to a student's interests.
+Theme students select five of the 34 one-month modules to complete the first and second semester curriculum.
+Each theme offers a recommended modular training pathway or a pathway can be tailored to student interests.

-GBS Biostatistics and GBS Bioethics Core Courses (Spring and Summer Sessions) - This GBS Biostatistics course is designed specifically for all GBS theme students.
+GBS Biostatistics and GBS Bioethics Core Courses (spring and fall sessions) – This GBS Biostatistics course is designed specifically for GBS theme students.
 It may be completed in the spring of the first or second year, upon advice of the theme director and faculty mentor.
-The GBS Bioethics course covers training in the responsible conduct of research, as required by the National Institutes of Health and by the Graduate School for all students in the biomedical sciences and is offered in the summer semester.
+The GBS Bioethics course covers training in the responsible conduct of research, as required by the National Institutes of Health and by the UAB Graduate School for all students in the biomedical sciences; it is offered in the fall semester.

 Individual themes offer additional enrichment courses, such as Methods and Scientific Logic and Neuroscience Summer Seminar Series, during the first year to provide experience in reading and presenting primary research literature.

-Research Rotations (3 rotations, 10 weeks each) - Students select three laboratory research rotations from a wide array of GBS faculty-sponsored research opportunities (see Faculty Profiles for examples).
-These also include opportunities with scientists at the Southern Research Institute and at the HudsonAlpha Biotechnology Institute.
-Rotations are selected with the guidance of theme directors or rotation advisors.
-Each rotation period concludes with a GBS-wide Rotation Poster Session where students present their rotation projects.
+Research Rotations (3 rotations, 10 weeks each) – Students select three laboratory research rotations from an array of GBS faculty-sponsored research opportunities (see Faculty Profiles for examples) with the guidance of theme directors or rotation advisors.
+These also include opportunities with scientists at the Southern Research Institute and HudsonAlpha Biotechnology Institute.
+Each rotation period concludes with a GBS-wide Rotation Poster Session during which students present their rotation projects.
 Students who enter a theme early, during the summer session, can begin their rotations at that time, and students who feel they need a fourth rotation at the end of the first year can arrange for that opportunity.

 The first year of training typically begins with several GBS orientation events, including faculty poster sessions that present potential research rotation projects, and concludes with a GBS-wide BBQ event.

-Electives/Advanced Courses - Typically 3 courses are required, in accord with theme policies, and are determined by student and thesis mentor.
-An extensive menu of advanced courses provided by all themes is available, allowing students to broaden and deepen their knowledge base, and to extend their resarch network.
+Electives/Advanced Courses – Typically three courses are required, in accord with theme policies, and are determined by student and thesis mentor.
+An extensive menu of advanced courses provided by all themes is available, which enables students to expand their knowledge base and extend their research network.
 A listing of elective and advanced courses and journal clubs is found here.
 See theme websites for course descriptions and details.
+Specific curricula are also designed for completion of additional certificate programs.

-Journal Club and/or Seminar - Students select a Journal Club, organized by a theme, a department or a University Research Center, for participation each tem throughout the remainder of their PhD training and may also participate in selected Seminars.
-These may be directly related to their primary research project or provide exposure to new scientific areas.
+Journal Club and/or Seminar – Students select a Journal Club, organized by a theme, a department or a university research center, for participation each term during the remainder of their PhD training.
+They also may participate in selected seminars directly related to their primary research or to provide exposure to new scientific areas.

-Thesis Committee - After selecting a research mentor, a thesis committee is formed in consultation between student and advisor to provide guidance in selecting appropriate advanced courses, journal clubs, and research project, and to administer the qualifying exam.
+Thesis Committee – After selecting a research mentor, a thesis committee is formed in consultation between student and advisor to provide guidance in selecting appropriate advanced courses, journal clubs, research project and to administer the qualifying exam.
 The committee is established in the second year of training.

 Qualifying Exam – The qualifying exam consists of two components, a written NIH-style research proposal on the topic of the student's intended thesis research project and an oral defense of the approved proposal.
 The qualifying exam typically occurs by the beginning of the third year of training.
 Students also often submit their qualifying exam research proposals to NIH and other funding organizations for consideration for independent fellowship awards.

-Completion of the training requirements in the above interdisciplinary themes provides eligibility for conferral of one of the following degrees: Biochemistry and Molecular Genetics (PhD), Cell Biology (PhD), Cellular and Molecular Physiology (PhD), Microbiology (PhD), Neurobiology (PhD), Pathology (PhD), Pharmacology and Toxicology (PhD).
+Completion of the training requirements in the above interdisciplinary themes provides eligibility for conferral of a doctoral degrees in these areas: Biochemistry and Molecular Genetics, Cell Biology, Cellular and Molecular Physiology, Microbiology, Neurobiology, Pathology, and Pharmacology and Toxicology.